w3c/credweb/how-to-connect.md

 [Website](https://credweb.org),
 [Github](https://w3c.github.com/credweb).

+Please join using both zoom (for video and/or audio) and zulip (for text chat).
+If you're not confident in your setup, please try connecting 5-10 minutes early to make sure your camera, microphone, headset, etc is working properly. <b>Being on camera is helpful</b> in assessing agreement and making consensus decisions.

 ### Start Time

-Meetings start promptly at 10:05am SFO, 1:05pm New York, 6:05pm London, 7:05pm Paris; and runs for up to 85 minutes, depending on business.
+Meetings start promptly at 10:05am San Francisco, 1:05pm New York, 6:05pm London, 7:05pm Paris, and runs for up to 85 minutes, depending on business.

-Please join using both zoom (for video and/or audio) and zulip (for text chat).
-If you're not confident in your setup, please try connecting 5-10 minutes early to make sure your camera, microphone, headset, etc is working properly.
-Being on camera is helpful in assessing agreement and making consensus decisions.

 ### Zoom

 Zoom app for most platforms: <https://zoom.us/j/988170706>